IGNW/ignw-gcp-project-creator/README.md

  7. Rerun `ignw-gcp-project-provisioner`  again.
  8. New project and svc account successfully created.

- Currently experimenting with changing storage of private key from local to Kubernetes secret.
+*Currently experimenting with changing storage of private key from local to Kubernetes secret or to GCS

 ## Installion Requirements